liftoff/HumanInput/README.rst

 Events triggered in this way will be passed the Gamepad object as the only argument.

+Note
-.. note:: Button combo events will always trigger *before* other button events.
+  Button combo events will always trigger *before* other button events.

 Axis Events
 ^^^^^^^^^^^